How to Transfer Money to EU platforms

 Of the options so far, Azimo is best for the smallest cash transfers due to the 1% variable + £1 fixed structure.
 In theory, you could just use it to transfer £50 every time they email you a £5/£10 promotion, assuming that it’s valid for bank transfers and not just passport pickups.

-Option 5: TransferGo
+# Option 5: TransferGo

 TransferGo had an exchange rate of 1.169 EUR to GBP, a spread of 0.48% to the XE.com market rate.
 The fixed fees were the lowest at £0.99, shaving a penny off Azimo.

-Summary
+# Summary

 For large transfers, TransferWise or CurrencyFair appear to be the cheapest to be the cheapest due to their low exchange rate margin: 0.5% for TransferWise or 0.4-0.5% on the spread for CurrencyFair.
 Transferwise may be beat CurrencyFair on smaller amounts as they do not add an additional flat fee (€3/ £2.55 for CurrencyFair).
-The €30 joining bonus* for CurrencyFair means they’re worth a try regardless.
+The €30 joining bonus (at the time of writing) for CurrencyFair means they’re worth a try regardless.
 Azimo and TransferGo have the lowest fixed fee but their larger markup from the market exchange rate means they are rarely the cheapest, aside from the smallest money transfers or perhaps holiday money.
 From what I saw in my basic comparison test, PaySera seemed to be the most expensive and least user-friendly.